doihead/chipyard/ee194-lab/chipyardlab.md

 <b>You will need to source this script in every new terminal & at the start of every work session.</b>

-2) Clone the lab chipyard repo <a href="https://github.com/ucb-bar/sp23-chipyard-lab-dev/tree/lab-dev">here</a>.
+2) Clone the lab chipyard repo <a href="https://github.com/ucb-bar/ee194-lab1/tree/lab-dev">FIXMEhere</a>.
 ```
- <your username>@bwrcrdsl-#:/tools/C/<your username> $ git clone https://github.com/ucb-bar/sp23-chipyard-lab-dev.git
+ <your username>@bwrcrdsl-#:/tools/C/<your username> $ git clone https://github.com/ucb-bar/chipyard.git ee194-lab1
 ```

 3) Run
 ```
- <your username>@bwrcrdsl-#:/tools/C/<your username> $cd sp23-chipyard-lab-dev
+ <your username>@bwrcrdsl-#:/tools/C/<your username> $ cd ee194-lab1
 ```

-Optionally, set the repo path as an [environment variable](https://www.geeksforgeeks.org/environment-variables-in-linux-unix/) by running `export chipyard=/tools/C/<your username>/sp23-chipyard-lab-dev`.
+Optionally, set the repo path as an [environment variable](https://www.geeksforgeeks.org/environment-variables-in-linux-unix/) by running `export chipyard=/tools/C/<your username>/ee194-lab1`.
 We will be referring to the repo path as `$chipyard` from now on.
-If you do not wish to set up this environment variable, you will need to write out `/tools/C/<your username>/sp23-chipyard-lab-dev` every time we use `$chipyard`.
+If you do not wish to set up this environment variable, you will need to write out `/tools/C/<your username>/ee194-lab1` every time we use `$chipyard`.

 4) Run

 ```
- <your username>@bwrcrdsl-#:/tools/C/<your username>/sp23-chipyard-lab-dev $ git checkout lab-dev
+ <your username>@bwrcrdsl-#:/tools/C/<your username>/ee194-lab1 $ git checkout ee194-sp25-lab1
 ```
 to switch to the lab branch.

 5) Run
 ```
-<your username>@bwrcrdsl-#:/tools/C/<your username>/sp23-chipyard-lab-dev $ conda activate /tools/C/raghavgupta/intech22/sp23/chipyard-lab-sp23/.conda-env
+<your username>@bwrcrdsl-#:/tools/C/<your username>/ee194-lab1 $ conda activate /tools/C/ee290-sp25/.conda-env/
 ```

 In Chipyard, we use the Conda package manager to help manage system dependencies.
 Conda allows users to create an “environment” that holds system dependencies like `make`, `gcc`, etc. We've also installed a pre-built RISC-V toolchain into it.
 We want to ensure that everyone in the class is using the same version of everything, so everyone will be using the same conda environment by activating the environment specified above. <b>You will need to do this in every new terminal & at the start of every work session.</b>